-The Emissions Control Systems Have Not been "Achieved in Practice."
+The Emissions Control Systems Have Not been "Achieved in Practice"

-The permit requires "[a]ll fermentation tanks at [the CCWS] facility ... to be controlled 11 by" the ECS "during wine fermentation."10 Thus, the permit requires the use of the ECS 12 throughout the fermentation process.
-The ECS, however, do not have a "proven track-record of 13 reliability" because they have never been used over an entire fermentation cycle at CCWS.
-The 14 ECS have not been used consistently over all operating ranges at CCWS, and their effectiveness 15 has not been documented on even a single tank.
+The permit requires "[a]ll fermentation tanks at [the CCWS] facility ... to be controlled 4 by" the ECS "during wine fermentation."
+Thus, the permit requires the use of the ECS 5 throughout the fermentation process.
+The ECS, however, do not have a "proven track-record of 6 reliability" because they have never been used over an entire fermentation cycle at CCWS.
+The 7 8 ECS have not been used consistently over all operating ranges at CCWS, and their effectiveness 9 has not been documented on even a single tank.
 In short, there is no track record.
-Instead, the 16 permit relies on rolling averages and off-the-shelf estimates of emissions, not a track record 17 anchored in real-world data from actual operations.
-18 use-including with different types of grapes and styles of wine-in order to validate the performance standard, and (5) document the testing.
-The ATC contains no documentation indicating that these steps have ever been performed.
-As a result, the ECS have not been shown to be "effective over all operating ranges."
+Instead, the permit relies on off-the-shelf estimates of emissions "guaranteed by [the ECS] manufacturers."11 10 not a track record anchored in real-world data from actual operations.
+Even the manufacturer of 11 12 the EcoPAS system has acknowledged the need for further testing; it has requested that the District support EPA funding of source testing because "a solid assessment of actual emissions 13 factors and inventory is long overdue."
+14

-The way to prove such a track record would be straight-forward: (1) attach the ECS to 19 closed fermentation tanks before fermentation begins, (2) measure all inputs and outputs from the 20 closed systems (including waste products), (3) analyze the resulting data to develop a 21 performance standard, (4) conduct repeated tests of the systems under all likely conditions of 22 a.
-No Reliable Performance Standard
+15 The way to prove such a track record would be straight-forward: (1) attach the ECS to 16 closed fermentation tanks before fermentation begins, (2) measure all inputs and outputs from the 17 closed systems (including waste products), (3) analyze the resulting data to develop a performance standard, (4) conduct repeated tests of the systems under all likely conditions of 18 use-including with different types of grapes and styles of wine-in order to validate the 19 performance standard, and (5) document the testing.
+The ATC contains no documentation 20 indicating that these steps have ever been performed.
+As a result, the ECS have not been shown 21 22 to be "effective over all operating ranges."